LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

    this
       The object that contains the predicate clause under execution.
-When the predicate clause is contained in a :term:`category`, *this* is a reference to the object importing the category for which the predicate clause is being used to prove the current goal.
+When the predicate clause is contained in a :term:`category`, *this* is a reference to the object importing the category on which behalf the predicate clause is being used to prove the current goal.

    dynamic binding
       Runtime lookup of a :term:`predicate declaration` and